The Rime CLI: From zero to AI voices in seconds

 What's next

 The CLI is the fastest path to production-ready voice.
-Check out the full CLI reference for all commands and flags, browse the voice library, and compare Arcana and Mist v2 to choose the right model for your use case.
+Check out the full CLI reference for all commands and flags, browse the voice library to choose the right model for your use case.